 That being the case, I often offer the alternative for a few other platforms that can easily carry the weight of your ultra-important business offerings.

 A great platform that’s a good alternative for eCommerce selling that shifts the weight from your site in relation to digital goods, is SendOwl.

 For courses, I recommend working with a hosting platform that handles the transactions for you.
 These include Thinkific and Teachable.

-Below is an example course for a company I work with in Thinkific:
+Below is a sample course in Thinkific:

-It’s also much lighter compared to WooCommerce (most ecommerce plugins are heavy, but Ecwid ranks the best).
+It’s also much lighter compared to WooCommerce (most eCommerce plugins are heavy, but Ecwid ranks the best).

 Will a CDN speed up my website?